Contracting in Belgium: A Guide for International Contractors

-Belgium is an attractive location for contractors in the EU, and has the advantage of easy access and a special expat tax rate if your income is above a certain amount.
+Belgium is an attractive location for contractors in the EU and has the advantage of easy access and a special expat tax rate if your income is above a certain amount.
 If you are an EU citizen, then the process of entering the country and working as a contractor is simplified.
-Non-EU contractors will need to take a few extra steps to work in Belgium, and may want to consider working as employees or through an umbrella company for assistance.
+Non-EU contractors will need to take a few extra steps while contracting in Belgium.
+They may want to consider working as employees or through an umbrella company for assistance.

-This guide will explain how to get paid, meet social security obligations and determine tax residency, to help you as you set up your contracts in Belgium.
-We also explain the solutions for overcoming any challenge that you might face if Belgium is a new work location for you.
+This guide will explain how to get paid and meet social security obligations.
+It will also help you determine tax residency as you start contracting in Belgium.
+We also explain solutions for overcoming challenges that you might face if Belgium is a new work location for you.

 Getting paid should be fairly straightforward for EU citizens given the common currency (the euro), which avoids the issue of fluctuating exchange rates.
 If you are non-EU and getting paid in euros then you might want to set your rates based on your home currency even if you are being paid in Belgium.
 You can ask your clients to either pay you by wire or check, and it may be simpler to open a Belgian bank account to accept payment.

 First, as a contractor, you will need to register to pay both self-employment and corporate tax in Belgium.
 You will be filing tax returns and will need to make regular withholding and social security contributions.